Kalanchoe leaves turning soft, mushy, and discolored, or wrinkling and drying out often signify underlying issues with poor water habits.

 4. Fungal Growth and Pests

-Waterlogging will damp the soil, which encourages fungal growth, powdery mildew, and fungal gnat issues.
+Waterlogging will dampen the soil, encouraging fungal growth, powdery mildew, and gnat issues.

 - Powdery mildew is a white, powdery substance that infests houseplants when the environment is too damp or moist.
 It mainly appears in the leaves and twigs.

-- Fungal gnats, on the other hand, are attracted by waterlogging and fungal growths in the plant, which may cause root rot and foliar damages.
+- On the other hand, fungal gnats are attracted by waterlogging and fungal growths in the plant, which may cause root rot and foliar damage.

-The damp soil promotes fungal growth that serves as a food source to fungal gnat larvae hiding under the ground.
+The damp soil promotes fungal growth, serving as a food source for fungal gnat larvae hiding under the ground.

-The problem of fungal gnat is more common with the indoor plant because it may take longer for the damp soil to dry out.
+The problem of fungal gnats is more common with indoor plants because it may take longer for the damp soil to dry out.